bobindallas/lct/README.md

 # LCT - Lasek Code Test

-This is a rudimentary recipe database app with tags and ingredients for searching (bot implemented here)
+This is a rudimentary recipe database app with tags and ingredients for searching (not implemented here)

 We're using: